KSP-KOS/KOS/doc/source/tutorials/gui.rst

                 DECLARE PARAMETER tabname. // title for the tab

-                // Get back the two widgets we created in AddTabWidget LOCAL hboxes TO tabwidget:WIDGETS.
+                // Get back the two widgets we created in AddTabWidget LOCAL hboxes IS tabwidget:WIDGETS.
-                LOCAL tabs TO hboxes[0]. // the HLAYOUT LOCAL panels TO hboxes[1]. // the STACK
+                LOCAL tabs IS hboxes[0]. // the HLAYOUT LOCAL panels IS hboxes[1]. // the STACK

-                // Add another panel, style it correctly LOCAL panel TO panels:ADDVBOX.
+                // Add another panel, style it correctly LOCAL panel IS panels:ADDVBOX.
                 SET panel:STYLE TO panel:GUI:SKIN:GET("TabWidgetPanel").

-                // Add another tab, style it correctly LOCAL tab TO tabs:ADDBUTTON(tabname).
+                // Add another tab, style it correctly LOCAL tab IS tabs:ADDBUTTON(tabname).
                 SET tab:STYLE TO tab:GUI:SKIN:GET("TabWidgetTab").

                 // Set the tab button to be exclusive - when